-One of the main manufacturers of low-voltage copper and aluminium electrical cables with ober 30 years of experience on the market
+One of the main manufacturers of low-voltage copper and aluminium electrical cables with ober 30 years of experience on the market and is in the consolidation stage.

-Electroplast is a company owned by ROCA Industry since the end of June 2023, has 30 years of experience in the production of low-voltage copper and aluminium electrical cables and is in the consolidation stage.
 In the railway cable sector, it is a market leader and pays special attention to existing trends at European level that impose high safety standards in the construction sector, but also aspects related to energy efficiency, sustainability and other aspects of public interest.
-The Bistrița plant has a capacity of 5,000 tons of cables/year, with a production area of about 13,000 square meters, located on a 23,500 square meters land.
+The Bistriţa plant has a capacity of 5,000 tons of cables/year, with a production area of about 13,000 square meters, located on a 23,500 square meters land.
 The company is equipped with over 30 equipment and production lines specific to its activity and its portfolio encompasses approximately 3,600 types and sizes of cables necessary for various fields, such as railways, civil and industrial constructions, energy, installations, telecommunications, mining, industry, etc.